 Expert evidence and advocacy rules and skills

-This section is split into 3 chapters and considers the role of the surveyor as expert witness; the role of the surveyor as advocate and also where a surveyor acts in the dual role as both expert witness and as advocate in the same case.
+This section is split into 3 parts and considers the role of the surveyor as expert witness, surveyor as advocate and also where a surveyor acts in the dual role as both expert witness and as advocate in the same case.